kelu124/echomods/croaker/Readme.md

 ### Getting to work with two onboard ADCs.
 Getting a relatively nice signal.

+In a nutshell: getting roughly 12bits, 2Msps+ ADC acquisition and Wifi-streaming, on a powerbank.
+[Read more here](/croaker/feather_tests/2016-09-10-Feather_ADC.md) for the details on the STM32 work.

 ### In images

 #### Following unprocessed signal,